Sesame Balls

 How do you make sesame balls with filling?

-If you would like to make sesame balls with filling, please refer to my Black Sesame Balls recipe!
+If you would like to make sesame balls with filling, please refer to my Black Sesame Balls or Classic Sesame Balls recipe with lotus seed paste.

 How do you fry sesame balls?